Yemen’s port city of Aden shows challenge of peace

 Rebels known as Houthis stormed into the capital, Sanaa, in September 2014 and later seized power from the country’s internationally recognized government.

-The Houthis, members of a Shiite sect, pushed government forces south and almost entirely out of Aden before Saudi and Emirati forces backed by other nations like the U.S. launched a war against them in March 2015.

-The Houthis, an armed group of followers of the Zaidi sect of Shiite Islam, still hold Sanaa and surrounding areas in Yemen’s north.
+The Houthis, an armed group of followers of the Zaidi sect of Shiite Islam, pushed government forces south and almost entirely out of Aden before Saudi and Emirati forces backed by other nations like the U.S. launched a war against them in March 2015.
+They still hold Sanaa and surrounding areas in Yemen’s north.

-More than 60,000 people have been killed since 2016, according to the U.S.-based Armed Conflict Location & Event Data Project, or ACLED, which tracks Yemen’s war.
+More than 60,000 people have been killed in Yemen’s war since 2016, according to the U.S.-based Armed Conflict Location & Event Data Project, or ACLED, which tracks the conflict.
 The fighting has also displaced 2 million others, spawned a cholera epidemic and pushed the country to the brink of famine as emaciated children die of malnutrition.
-Millions wake up hungry each day, not knowing where their next meal will come from.
+Millions wake up hungry each day, not knowing from where their next meal will come.

 On the surface, life appears to be humming on in Aden.
 Fishermen secure their catches in the sun-soaked waters of the Gulf of Aden.
 Cashiers thump through giant wads of cash at the Central Bank.